-In normal operation mode the G4 Instrument is presenting the measurement values on the front panel graphical display.
-One or more Function Blocks can be shown simultaneously.
-The user can configure the display via set-up parameters.
+In normal operation mode the G4 Instrument is presenting the measurement values on the front panel (VIEWPAN) alphanumerical display.
+Values for one Function Block at a time can be shown.
 During parameter set-up the instrument will continue normal operation.
 However if hardware set-up parameters have been changed the instrument will be restarted.

 The operator will always be notified before the instrument is restarted.